lextm/jekyll-theme-chirpy/_posts/2012-10-14-tritonmate-words-official-port-to-mono-for-android.md

 The experience of porting to Mono for Android is happy and painless, compared to the frustrating port to .NET CF 3.5 a few years ago,

-* Mono for Android profile is almost identical to the full desktop profile, where I don’t need to grad any Mono source files.
+* Mono for Android profile is almost identical to the full desktop profile, where I don't need to grad any Mono source files.
 * The IDE integration works almost flawless in both Visual Studio 2010 and 2012.

 I did find a bug of Mono for Android, that when I tried to change project properties sometimes the changes were lost for no reason.
 Anyway I can manually edit the project file as a workaround.